airpair/mastering-es6-higher-order-functions-for-arrays/post.md

+Synopsis
+> Higher-order functions are beautifully concise yet expressive when dealing with data.
+Elevate your functional programming skills by learning ES6 higher-order functions for Arrays!

-Last month we've learned about higher-order functions in JavaScript with **Catching up with JavaScript higher-order functions**<sup>[Catching up with JavaScript higher-order functions](https://www.airpair.com/javascript/posts/catching-up-with-javascript-higher-order-functions)</sup>.
+JavaScript has great support for **higher-order functions** (which either takes functions as input or outputs another function), in such a way it feels natural to work with them.
+I have covered the fundamentals of higher-order functions in JavaScript in my previous post **Catching up with JavaScript higher-order functions**<sup>[Catching up with JavaScript higher-order functions](https://www.airpair.com/javascript/posts/catching-up-with-javascript-higher-order-functions)</sup>.

 Let's give them some real meaning cracking ES6 higher-order functions for Arrays!

 ## ES6 Arrow notation 101